Automating Computational Design with Generative AI: Methodologies for Generative Design

-Many users are adopting the new AI art tools to generate architectural drawings.
-The study in \cite{ec3} has shown that already 7\,\% of all prompts on the Midjourney platform are related to architecture with 14.741 prompts in mean per day.
-Of those prompts 43\,\% are related to floor plans.

-Midjourney can be used with the Discord messaging app as it runs on the servers of the provider.
-This on the one hand makes it easy to use, as no local model needs to be installed and configured.
-On the other hand, all queries are run on the companies servers and by default are visible to other users.
-This poses a privacy and data security risk.

-Stable Diffusion is a alternative generative AI solution that can be installed and operated locally.
-This overhead brings the benefit to the users to execute their prompts in private and to retrain the model for their specific applications.
+Examples of existing diffusion models in common use are Midjourney, DALL$\cdot$E by OpenAI, Google Imagen and Stable Diffusion.
+All models are available as cloud services, which pose a privacy and data security risk for designers, as the prompts need to be sent to external servers.
+Only Stable Diffusion is an open-source model that can be installed and run locally on a computer.
+It also can be fine-tuned to adopt it to specific datasets as shown in this paper.

-The out-of-the-box approach for a user testing the technology is to use the out-of-the box model to generate his floor plans.
-We call this approach our baseline approach $\ModelBaseline$.
-Fig.~\ref{fig:general_binary_model} show the workflow for this.
-The user writes a text query describing the design they would like to have and sends it to the generative AI.
-Out-of-the-box, the generative AI uses a federated Diffusion model and generates one or multiple binary images as response to the query.
+The most immediate way a user testing the technology will engage with it, is to run one of the pre-trained, out-of-the box models to generate their floor plans.
+We call this approach our baseline approach $\ModelBaseline$, which is described in Fig.~\ref{fig:general_binary_model}.
+The user writes a text query describing their design idea and sends it to the generative AI.The generative AI then uses a federated diffusion model and generates one or multiple binary images as a response to the query.

-The workflow of this out-of-the-box approach has multiple differences in comparison to Fig.\ \ref{fig:ideal_workflow}.
-We do not have the refinement loops like that the AI model generates refining questions or the section editing parts of the generated design as they are not fully supported by the current technologies \cite{ploennigs2022ai}.
+This workflow is different to our idealized workflow in Fig.\ \ref{fig:ideal_workflow} in multiple ways.
+There is no refinement loop that generates clarifying questions or allows us to edit sections, as they are not currently supported by the default models \cite{ploennigs2023ai}.
 Further, the out-of-the-box approach creates only a binary image of a floor plan instead of directly generating a BIM model.
 In theory, this binary image could be used to automatically reconstruct a BIM model.
-However, this is a non-trivial problem still in research \cite{gimenez2016automatic,zeng2019deep,pizarro2022automatic}.
-In practise, the user needs to manually create the BIM model from on the generated image.
+However, this is a non-trivial problem with ongoing research \cite{gimenez2016automatic,zeng2019deep,pizarro2022automatic}.
+In practise, the user still needs to manually create BIM models from the generated images.